Superfoods to keep stress at bay!

 So, if you want to stay happy and fit, go for a diet loaded with anti-oxidant and minerals, since it is the best way to stave off pressure and anxiety.
 Dieticians suggest that consuming these food items in small portions say, five to six times a day will help in combating stress.

-Drink water, herbal teas and fresh fruit juices instead of sipping on coffee, tea, fizzy drinks and cola which can overly stimulate the body.
-Fruits:
+Avoid coffee: Drink water, herbal teas and fresh fruit juices instead of sipping on coffee, tea, fizzy drinks and cola which can overly stimulate the body.

-Eating lots of dark green vegetables are probably your best source to fight stress.
+Green vegetables: Eating lots of dark green vegetables are probably your best source to fight stress.
 Studies show that greens leafy stuff like spinach contain magnesium which improves your body’s response to stress.
-Milk:

-Milk is a rich source of calcium and contains minerals - magnesium and potassium, which help in fighting stress.
-Fish:
+Milk: Milk is a rich source of calcium and contains minerals - magnesium and potassium, which help in fighting stress.

 To stay happy and content in life, health experts also recommend moderate work out or meditation besides taking healthy balanced and anti-stress diets.

 More from Sports